Advantages of absorption costing approach:

-The main advantages of using absorption costing system are as follows:
+The main advantages of using an absorption costing system are as follows:

-- Absorption costing takes account of the fixed overheads that are involved in the manufacturing process and includes them into the cost of the product, which presents a more realistic cost of a product.
+- Absorption costing takes account of the fixed overhead involved in the manufacturing process and includes them in the cost of the product, which presents a more realistic cost of production.

-- Absorption Costing is the most suitable method for the purposes of preparation of accounts.
-This is the method which is acceptable under the Generally Accepted Accounting Principles(GAAP).
-The main reason for this is that under absorption costing stock is not under-valued as it not only accounts for the directly attributable expenses (mostly variable) but also the fixed manufacturing overheads.
+- Absorption costing is the most suitable method of preparing accounts and is acceptable under generally accepted accounting principles (GAAP).
+The reason is that, under absorption costing approach, the stock is not undervalued as it not only accounts for directly attributable expenses but also the fixed manufacturing overhead.

-- Absorption costing shows a decreased cost of sales and increased revenues of the company than the marginal or variable costing especially when inventory levels are rising.
-As the formula to calculate the cost of sales is “Opening Stock + Purchases – Closing Stock”, the remaining stock at the end of the year under absorption costing has a higher value than reported under marginal costing.
+- Absorption costing shows a decreased cost of sales and increased revenues for the company compared to the marginal or variable costing approach, especially when inventory levels are rising.
+The remaining stock at the end of the period under this costing method has a higher value than reported under marginal costing.

-- The absorption costing is the best way of costing for smaller companies.
-Adoption of absorption costing makes calculations easier for small businesses as it is unlikely that these entities have a lot of products.
-Additionally, it makes these businesses able to absorb fixed costs in advance and sell their products on a more realistic ‘selling price’ as well as profits.
+- Absorption costing is the best way of valuing inventories and computing the cost of goods sold for smaller companies.
+Adoption of absorption costing makes calculations easier for small businesses, as it is unlikely that these entities have a lot of products.
+Additionally, it makes these businesses able to absorb fixed costs in advance and sell their products at a more realistic selling price and increase profits.

-- Absorption costing is a suitable method for businesses which have a constant demand for products.
-This not only makes the costing task simpler, easier and systematic for such businesses but also takes into account the effects of fluctuating turnover as the costs attached to the products are already absorbed into the products.
+- Absorption costing is suitable for businesses that have a constant demand for their products.
+As all production costs are already absorbed by the output, absorption costing not only makes the costing task simpler, easy and more systematic but also takes into account the effect of fluctuation in turnover.

 The main disadvantages of absorption costing are given below:

-- As the cost of the product is based on both the fixed costs as well as the variable costs, this method cannot be used for the purposes of management decision-making and/or planning further actions like forecasting, budgeting etc.
+- As the cost of a product is based on both fixed and variable manufacturing costs, absorption costing cannot be used for management decisions and/or planning further actions like forecasting, budgeting, etc.

-- Absorption costing can make the company’s performance look more desirable and good.
-This is because the fixed costs are included into the product cost directly and is not deducted from the revenues until the sale is realized and products are actually sold.
-So, this procedure can be used to manipulate company’s profitability status and increase chances of ‘creative accounting’ which could ultimately mislead the economic decisions of stakeholders, especially potential investors.
+- Absorption costing can make a company’s performance look more desirable and good.
+This is because the fixed manufacturing overhead cost is included in the product cost directly and is not deducted from the revenue until the products are actually sold and sales are realized.
+So, this procedure can be used to manipulate a company’s profitability status and increase the chances of creative accounting, which could ultimately mislead the economic decisions of attached parties and stakeholders, especially potential investors.

-- Absorption costing makes it difficult to do cost volume profit (CVP) analysis, because with the addition of fixed costs the variations in the variable cost of the product becomes difficult to determine.
-It makes it difficult for the management of the company to assess the efficiency and effectiveness of operations of the business.
+- Absorption costing is not best suited for cost volume profit (CVP) analysis because, with the addition of fixed manufacturing overhead, the variations in cost at different levels of output become difficult to determine.
+Hence, it becomes difficult for the management to truly assess the efficiency and effectiveness of business operations.